Child Sex Trafficking - Recover

 CSTT is also partnering with the Children’s Advocacy Centers of Texas to develop Survivor Care Coordination processed for multi-disciplinary teams made up of law enforcement, child protection, juvenile justice, and medical and community services.
 Care Coordination will ensure that the response to an identified victim will be child-centered, trauma-informed and coordinated for maximum effect and support for the child.

 - Enhancing the National Human Trafficking Hotline to help with timely recovery of victims and effective referrals;

 - Training and equipping all stakeholders to provide victim-centered, trauma-informed responses

 - National Human Trafficking Hotline - Watch our National Human Trafficking Hotline webinar to learn more about the Hotline’s work, capabilities, its service directory, and its partnership with the State of Texas.

 Programs Supported by Grants from the Office of the Governor

 Care Coordination Agencies

 Care Coordinators convene and facilitate multi-disciplinary care coordination teams that plan and deliver services for child sex trafficking survivors in the short and long-term.
 CSTT has helped local communities build care coordination teams in Texas’ largest urban areas and is working with Children’s Advocacy Centers of Texas to develop them throughout the state.
-In Harris County, the care coordinator for commercially sexually exploited youth is Harris County Child Protective Services.
+In Harris County, the care coordinator for commercially sexually exploited youth is Harris County Resources for Children.

 To access care coordination for a minor child victim of trafficking, call the National Human Trafficking Hotline at 1-888-373-7888.